Where To Find Creative Inspiration: Unlocking Your Imagination

 - Make things inside of computer worlds

-These tools let us change how we create and perceive art, leading to new ideas.
+These tools enable us to change how we create and perceive art, leading to new and innovative ideas.

-People use artificial intelligence in creative fields now.
+People are now utilising artificial intelligence in creative fields.
 Here’s how we can, too:

 - Try making something based on a computer-generated writing or painting prompt.

-- Use AI as part of your creative process, but not the whole thing.
+- Use AI as part of your creative process, but not as the sole means.

 - Chatbots?
 Ethics?
 Consciousness?
 Talk about them all about AI’s role as a creator.

-AI won’t replace artists, but it might get them thinking differently.
+AI won’t replace artists, but it might prompt them to think differently.

 Conclusion: Your Inspiration Toolkit